 The users of the system are the individuals and laboratories at MBARI described in the use cases.
-There also have been preliminary discussions with Amy Kukulya who has been funded to develop a similar camera system for the WHOI/DHS LRAUV (built under grant at MBARI) about possible technical collaboration.
+Preliminary discussions with Amy Kukulya (WHOI) has also been funded to develop a similar camera system for the WHOI/DHS LRAUV, which may support a possible technical collaboration.